Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 ## Executive Summary

-*Status: Active hunting.* Someone gained unauthorized access to the Northpeak Logistics estate on the evening of June 16, 2026, across a mixed Windows and Linux environment.
-I'm working the incident from the evidence to reconstruct what actually happened, in order.
+*Status: Active hunting.* Someone gained unauthorized access to the Northpeak Logistics estate on the evening of June 16, 2026, across a mixed Windows and Linux environment. his report captures my investigative steps, the hurdles I hit, and the process I'm using to learn KQL and threat hunting.

 ## Methodology

-This is a practice hunt and my first extended KQL investigation, so I'm learning the query language as I work.
-I use an AI assistant as a syntax tutor while doing the analysis myself: reading each result, choosing the pivots, and drawing the conclusions.
-My running syntax notes and dead ends live in [kql-learning-log.md](./kql-learning-log.md).
+I use an AI assistant as a tutor to help me understand KQL syntax.
+It helps me learn the how and why behind the commands, which I then validate and interpret myself.
+My syntax notes and dead ends are in [kql-learning-log.md](./kql-learning-log.md).

 ## Q00: Baseline and Setup